kirkofypsi/7DWorkProblemModel/README.md

 reported by the employees of __hundreds of global organizations__ and its creation was possible thanks to the support of machine learning and NLP techniques that allowed us to discover hidden relationships between the contents of employees' reports.
-One million opinions is the equivalent of 200 average-sized books, so it is not surprising that traditional, manual approaches to building taxonomies based on millions of accounts could not be applied in this case.
+One million opinions is the equivalent of 200 average-sized books, so it is not surprising that traditional, manual approaches to building taxonomies could not be applied in this case.

 ## 7D Work Problem Model™